getlantern/systray/README.md

 	systray.SetTooltip("Pretty awesome超级棒")
 	mQuit := systray.AddMenuItem("Quit", "Quit the whole app")

 	// Sets the icon of a menu item.
-Only available on Mac. mQuit.SetIcon(icon.Data)
+Only available on Mac and Windows. mQuit.SetIcon(icon.Data)
 }